“Our deepest human need is to be seen by other people, to really be seen and known by someone else”

 My name is Marlene - welcome!

-As a trauma-informed and first generation psychotherapist, I believe we are all created for connecting and flourishing relationships.
-Yet, oftentimes, trauma and disconnection are at the heart of human pain and suffering, and symptoms like shame, guilt, perfectionism, overthinking, insecurities and a perceived low sense of worth are signaling to deeper thoughts and beliefs about our identity and our being.
-Such can be because of society, our family of origin, or learned ways of engaging in the world where coping mechanisms say we need to push through, to ignore the thoughts and emotions, and to work harder.
+1 in 3 Americans experiences loneliness every week and we are in a loneliness epidemic.
+Instead, living in disconnection we are faced with shame, guilt, perfectionism, overthinking, insecurities and a perceived low sense of worth - all signaling to deeper thoughts and beliefs about our identity and our being.
+Coping mechanisms say we need to push through, to ignore the thoughts and emotions, and to work harder.
 This can lead to further disconnection, isolation and suffering.